Built-in cognitive skills for text and image processing during indexing (Azure Cognitive Search)

 In this article, you learn about the cognitive skills provided with Azure Cognitive Search that you can include in a skillset to extract content and structure.
-A cognitive skill is an operation that transforms content in some way.
+A cognitive skill is a module or operation that transforms content in some way.
 Often, it is a component that extracts data or infers structure, and therefore augments our understanding of the input data.
 Almost always, the output is text-based.
 A skillset is collection of skills that define the enrichment pipeline.

 Several skills are flexible in what they consume or produce.
 In general, most skills are based on pre-trained models, which means you cannot train the model using your own training data.
 The following table enumerates and describes the skills provided by Microsoft.

 |Microsoft.Skills.Text.KeyPhraseSkill||This skill uses a pretrained model to detect important phrases based on term placement, linguistic rules, proximity to other terms, and how unusual the term is within the source data.|